Benefits for people with a learning disability and their carers

 Universal Credit supports you if you are on a low income or out of work and aged 16 - 64.
 It includes a monthly payment to help with your living costs.

 Figures published in August 2018 indicate that nationally 1 million claimants are now on Universal Credit.
-Of these, 380,000 (37%) are in employment.
+Of these, 380,000 (37 per cent) are in employment.

 Universal Credit was introduced in Reading Borough in December 2017.
 Reading is now a full service area.